Kingsley Henderson: Other interests

 Henderson held a number of company directorships, including Argus and Australasian Ltd (holding company of The Argus and The Australasian), stockbroking firm Were's, investment trusts National Reliance and Capel Court (Aust) Ltd, and the Australian subsidiaries of Eagle Star Insurance and the Chevron Corporation.
 He was elected chairman of Argus and Australasian in 1940.

 In 1917, Henderson was elected to the Malvern City Council, serving until 1922.

+He was a member of the panel (with Sir John Monash and G. Goodsell (federal president, Institute of Architects), to select design for a war memorial in Melbourne, won by the Shrine of Remembrance of Hudson and Wardrop.
+Philip Hudson had been articled to Anketell Henderson in the early 1900s.

 He had a long history of involvement in the organisational wings of various movements opposed to the Australian Labor Party (ALP).
 He was a fiscal conservative, opposing default on government debts during the Great Depression.

 In February 1931, Henderson became secretary of the Australian Citizens' League, which soon became the Victorian branch of the All for Australia League and claimed 70,000 members.
 He was the final member of the so-called "Group of Six" that helped convince former ALP minister Joseph Lyons to lead a new political party, the United Australia Party (UAP).
 He became a close friend of Lyons, prime minister from 1932, and Lyons frequently stayed with him when he visited Melbourne.
 He was a pallbearer at Lyons' funeral in 1939.

 After the formation of the UAP, Henderson became president of the party's Victorian branch.
 However, he resigned the position after only a few months in protest at the parliamentary UAP's decision to accept the Premiers' Plan.
 He was reportedly asked to stand as a candidate at the 1935 Fawkner by-election, but declined for business reasons.

 Personal life

 Henderson married Ruve Cutts Poolman in 1909.
 The couple had no children.
 He died suddenly at his vacation home in Portsea, Victoria, on 7 April 1942, at the age of 58.

-Henderson was appointed Commander of the Order of St Michael and St George (CMG) in 1937.
+Henderson was appointed Companion of the Order of St Michael and St George (CMG) in 1937.
 He was president of the Melbourne Savage Club from 1933 to 1939.